ojaskatiyar0202/extra-trees-crypto/README.md

 Left to right isolates whether flexibility helps.
 Top to bottom isolates regularisation, in the sense that ridge penalises large coefficients and extra trees randomises where its splits fall.
-We dropped gradient boosting and a neural network after running them, since neither changed the conclusion and neither isolated a single design choice.

 ## How a tree chooses a split